Cartica sues CorpBanca, Saieh in U.S. over Itaú merger

 Cartica asked a court in the Southern District of New York to declare the defendants “in violation of anti-fraud provisions and disclosure requirements of the U.S. Securities Exchange Act of 1934, and to enjoin the closing of the Banco Itaú Chile-CorpBanca combination,” according to a statement.

-The fund alleges the deal with Itaú, Latin America’s biggest bank by market value, undervalued CorpBanca’s shares and gave special benefits to Saieh, a Chilean billionaire, and his company CorpGroup.
+The fund alleges the deal with Itaú, Latin America’s biggest bank by market value, undervalued CorpBanca’s shares and gave special benefits to Saieh, a Chilean billionaire, and his investment holding company CorpGroup.
+On March 6, executives at Santiago-based CorpBanca said Cartica’s criticisms of the merger were “incorrect from a legal point of view.”

 “This attempt to rob minority shareholders has gone on long enough,” Teresa Barger, Cartica’s managing director, said in the statement.
 “We have brought the fraudulent acts of Álvaro Saieh, CorpGroup and CorpBanca before a federal court because they, along with Itaú, have so far failed to take advantage of the opportunity to voluntarily call off this disastrous deal.”